2018 NFL Media Access Policy (PDF Version)

 5. MANDATORY VETERAN MINICAMP ACCESS – During a club’s mandatory veteran minicamp, all daily practices must be open in their entirety to local media (those who regularly cover the team).
 It is permissible to limit the videotaping or photographing of certain portions of minicamp practices.
 In addition, players and the head coach must be available to the media for interviews each day during minicamp (not necessarily in the locker room).
 Media access to a rookie or voluntary minicamp is a club decision.

 6. OFFSEASON PROGRAM (OTAs) – To enhance publicity during the offseason, clubs must open to the media at least one of every three Organized Team Activity (OTA) days.
 In addition, it is recommended that clubs open to the media the first OTA session of the year.
 The purpose of opening at least one of every three OTA days (not one-third of the total number of OTAs but one of every three) is for media to have at least one mandatory access day in each of the four weeks of Phase Three of a club’s offseason workouts as described in Article 21 of the CBA.
-This means that on these designated days teams must 1) make players available to the media for interviews, either in the locker room or elsewhere at the club’s facility, and 2) open the OTA on-field session to the media in its entirety.
+This means that on these designated days teams must 1) make the head coach and players available to the media for interviews, either in the locker room or elsewhere at the club’s facility, and 2) open the OTA on-field session to the media in its entirety.
 It is permissible to limit the videotaping or photographing of certain portions of these sessions.
 These mandatory offseason media sessions are in addition to the veteran minicamps that must be open to the media in their entirety as described above.
 Any media access to Phase One or Phase Two of offseason workouts is a club decision.

 7. PRE-DRAFT NEWS CONFERENCE – Every team is required to hold a pre-draft news conference with its head coach, and/or general manager, and/or player personnel director within two weeks of the draft.
-The purpose is to respond to fan interest in the draft and off-season squad development and promote a key league and club event.
+The purpose is to respond to fan interest in the draft and offseason squad development and promote a key league and club event.

 8. MEDICAL INFORMATION – Clubs must ensure that all medical information issued to the media is credible, responsible, and specific in terms that are meaningful to teams, media, and fans.
 This includes the information in the weekly injury reports and information on injuries announced to the media during games.